ihateprogramming88/Siir-Publication/content/blog/intelligence-politicization.md

 ---
-title: 'Case Study Analysis | Intelligence politicisation is considered a policy challenge.
-It can lead to intelligence failures or policy mishaps.
-However, there are those who argue that intelligence politicisation can be a positive thing.
-Can intelligence politicisation be a positive thing?'
+title: 'Case Study Analysis on Intelligence Politicisation'
 date: 2024-08-29T16:00:50+10:00
 Tags: [Intelligence, Politicisation]
 Categories: [Intelligence]
 draft: false
 author: Sinan Turunc
 ---
+> Intelligence politicisation is considered a policy challenge.
+It can lead to intelligence failures or policy mishaps.
+However, there are those who argue that intelligence politicisation can be a positive thing.
+Can intelligence politicisation be a positive thing?

 ## Introduction